attoassi/Static-Web-Applications-Terraform-Modules/README.md

 # Terraform-Modules
-This Repository contains the terraform scripts for automating the deployment of static web applications on AWS with Docker, Amazon ECS, Amazon ECR.
+This repository contains the Terraform scripts used to automate the deployment of static web applications to AWS using Docker, Amazon ECS, Amazon ECR.